chethan5045/AI-Banking-Customer-Intelligence/part1/README.md

 # Part 1 - Data Acquisition, Cleaning, and Exploratory Analysis

+# Overview

+This phase focuses on preparing the dataset for machine learning by collecting the data, cleaning it, performing exploratory analysis, and generating visualizations.
+The processed dataset created in this stage serves as the foundation for all subsequent parts of the project.

+The project uses the UCI Bank Marketing dataset, which contains customer demographic information, previous marketing campaign details, and the target variable indicating whether a customer subscribed to a term deposit.
 ## Dataset

 This part uses the public UCI Bank Marketing dataset.

 - Source: UCI Machine Learning Repository, Bank Marketing dataset
-- Download URL used by the script: `https://archive.ics.uci.edu/static/public/222/bank+marketing.zip`
+- Download URL used by the Dataset : `https://archive.ics.uci.edu/static/public/222/bank+marketing.zip`
 - File used: `bank-full.csv`
 - Original shape: 45,211 rows and 17 columns
 - Target for later parts: `y`, whether a customer subscribed to a term deposit

-The script downloads the raw dataset into `part1/data/raw/`.
-That raw folder is ignored by Git because the script documents and reproduces the download.
+The Dataset downloads the raw dataset into `part1/data/raw/`.
+That raw folder is ignored by Git because the Dataset documents and reproduces the download.
 The cleaned dataset is saved as `part1/cleaned_data.csv`.

-## How to Run
+## Running the Project

 From the repository root: